• Recipe Index

 • Wash, peel, and dice potatoes to a consistent size.

-• In a 6-Quart Instant Pot, with the trivet and steamer basket, pour water.
+• In a 6-Quart Instant Pot, using a trivet and steamer basket inside the liner.
+Add the water.
 Place potatoes into the steamer basket.

 • Spray two small oven-safe dishes with non-cooking spray and crack in the eggs.
 Salt and pepper the eggs if desired.